department-of-veterans-affairs/va-mobile-app/.github/ISSUE_TEMPLATE/epic.md

 - [ ] Design work to update hi-res internal files
 - [ ] Engineering created successful unit tests
 - [ ] UX has completed visual QA
+- [ ] Content has completed content QA
 - [ ] Accessibility testing has been completed
 - [ ] QA sign off
 - [ ] Obtain Go/No Go decision from Mobile POs and / or Octo POs for launch
-- [ ] PM fillsout and completes Epic's checklists
+- [ ] PM fills out and completes Epic's checklists
 - [ ] Post launch monitoring plan / post production follow-up
 - [ ] Other: